SciencesPoDRIS/iamassaccess/README.md

 The metadata keys are not case sensitive.

-Te metadata values are case sensitive.
+The metadata values are case sensitive.

 The first line has to be the list of the metadata keys (called headers).